-Kayexalate (sodium polystyrene) may cause some degree of gastric irritation.
+KAYEXALATE may cause some degree of gastric irritation.
 Anorexia, nausea, vomiting, and constipation may occur especially if high doses are given.
-Also, hypokalemia, hypocalcemia, hypomagnesemia and significant sodium retention, and their related clinical manifestations, may occur (see WARNINGS).
+Also, hypokalemia, hypocalcemia, and significant sodium retention, and their related clinical manifestations, may occur (see WARNINGS).
 Occasionally diarrhea develops.
 Large doses in elderly individuals may cause fecal impaction (see PRECAUTIONS).
-Rare instances of intestinal necrosis have been reported.
-Intestinal obstruction due to concretions of aluminum hydroxide, when used in combination with Kayexalate (sodium polystyrene) , has been reported.
+Rare instances of colonic necrosis have been reported.
+Intestinal obstruction due to concretions of aluminum hydroxide, when used in combination with KAYEXALATE, has been reported.

 The following events have been reported from worldwide post marketing experience:

 - Fecal impaction following rectal administration, particularly in children;